EI-CoreBioinformatics/mikado/docs/Algorithms.rst

 Padding transcripts
 ~~~~~~~~~~~~~~~~~~~

-.. note:: The behaviour of this operation changed dramatically during the development of version 2.0.

 Mikado has the ability of padding transcripts in a locus, so to uniform their starts and stops, and to infer the presence
 of missing exons from neighbouring data.
 The procedure is similar to the one employed by PASA and functions as follows: